shadawck/mitrecve/README.md

 # MITRECVE

-Get all CVE corresponding to a specific keyword or list of keywords - Packages or products for example - from the [mitre](https://cve.mitre.org/) website.
+Get all CVE corresponding to a specific keyword or list of keywords from the [MITRE](https://cve.mitre.org/) database.

+For a complete documentation look at [ReadTheDocs](https://mitrecve.readthedocs.io/en/latest/)

 # Install